thiagoesteves/deployex/README.md

 ![Development](https://img.shields.io/badge/STATUS-Development_v0.3.0-blue) [![Build Status](https://github.com/thiagoesteves/deployex/workflows/Deployex%20CI/badge.svg)](https://github.com/thiagoesteves/deployex/actions/workflows/pr-ci.yml)

 DeployEx is a lightweight tool designed for managing deployments in Elixir and Gleam applications without relying on additional deployment tools like Docker or Kubernetes.
-Its primary goal is to utilize the mix release package for executing full deployments or hot-upgrades, depending on the package's content, while leveraging OTP distribution for monitoring and data extraction.
+Its primary goal is to utilize the release package for executing full deployments or hot-upgrades, depending on the package's content, while leveraging OTP distribution for monitoring and data extraction.

 DeployEx acts as a central deployment runner, gathering crucial deployment data such as the current version and release package contents.
 The content of the release package enables it to run for a full deployment or a hot-upgrade.
 Meanwhile, on the development front, your CI/CD pipeline takes charge of crafting and updating packages for the target release.
 This integration ensures that DeployEx is always equipped with the latest packages, ready to facilitate deployments.

-DeployEx is currently used by [Calori Web Server](https://github.com/thiagoesteves/calori) and you can check its [deployment](https://deployex.calori.com.br).
+DeployEx is currently used by:
+ * [Calori Web Server](https://github.com/thiagoesteves/calori) for __Elixir__ applications and you can check it at [homepage](https://calori.com.br).
+ * [Cochito Web Server](https://github.com/chouzar/cochito) for __Gleam__ applications and you can check it at [homepage](https://gleam.deployex.pro).

 ![Deployment Architecture](docs/static/deployex.png)

-Upon deployment, the following dashboard becomes available, offering access to logs for both DeployEx and monitored applications, along with an IEX terminal."
+Upon deployment, the following dashboard becomes available, offering access to logs for both DeployEx and monitored applications, along with an IEX and/or erl terminal."

 [![Running with no monitored apps](docs/static/deployex_monitoring_app_tls.png)](docs/static/deployex.mov)